18 Jul 2004

 Moreover rather than two elderly guardians, she has three: strict Aunt Elizabeth, who never shows her feelings and expects instant obedience; loving Aunt Laura who sometimes compromises Emily's integrity by suggesting she do things behind Aunt Elizabeth's back; and poetic Cousin Jimmy who had an accident as a child and has never fully grown up in his mind.

 I didn't find the book flowed as well as 'Anne of Green Gables', partly due to the letters.
-Quite a few of them were given in full, complete with childish spelling mistakes in the earlier ones.
-This certainly meant that Emily's personal perspective was made clear, but I felt it slightly jarred in places.
+Quite a few of them are given in full, complete with childish spelling mistakes in the earlier ones.
+This certainly means that Emily's personal perspective is made clear, but I felt it slightly jarred in places.
 However I've never really been keen on books with a large number of letters interspersed, and I don't find it easy reading misspelled words!
-So all credit to LM Montgomery that I kept reading.
+So all credit to Lucy Maud Montgomery that I kept reading.

-Overall it was an enjoyable book with some moving sections and even a little suspense in places.
-It's intended for children of around age ten and upwards, and while the main appeal is probably to girls, it's not exclusively so; my fifteen-year-old son who loves the 'Anne' series read this and very much liked it.
-It would make a good read-aloud too for children of almost any age.
+Overall I thought it was an enjoyable book with some moving sections and even a little suspense in places.
+It's intended for children of around age ten and upwards.
+While the main appeal is probably to girls, it's not exclusively so.
+My fifteen-year-old son who loves the 'Anne' series read this and very much liked it.
+It would make a good read-aloud, too, for children of almost any age.
 The language is a little old-fashioned, but no more so than most classic children's books of this era.

 So while I don't think I'd rank it higher than 'Anne of Green Gables' in my affections, it's a close rival.
 Once I'd read this I was eager to get hold of the sequels, and will definitely be reading them again some time.
 Try it if you like children's books of this era, avoid it if you don't!